sciZer0/7/v/README.md

 Importantly, even 3 honest nodes (validators) are enough for such a Solana-type blockchain to function normally, maintaining the bandwidth of 50,000 TPS.
 So this over 83 fold margin of safety (of 250 Validators, 250/3=83.33) might be  the sufficient condition for the blockchain to be considered sustainable.

 Moreover, there are about 200 countries around the world.
-At best, from one single country, there might even be just 1 Validator — highly-autonomous Validator — and this would make the whole system highly-sustainable, meaning, highly hard, at best impossible, to stop.
+At best, from one single country, there might even be just 1 Validator — highly-autonomous Validator — and this would make the whole system highly-sustainable, meaning, extremely-hard, at best impossible, to stop.

 As a result, the blockchain might be highly efficient.